pholser/junit-quickcheck/README.md

     }
 ```

-- If you opt for artificially collapsing theory parameters into a class
+- Sometimes, there is no domain concept underlying the theory's parameters.
-(that is, not introducing a new concept into your domain), you can use either
+In this case, you could create an artificial "tuple" class and use the `Ctor`
-the `Fields` or the `Ctor` generator to avoid writing a custom generator:
+or `Fields` generator to produce values:

 ```java
     @RunWith(Theories.class)